• Skip to primary navigation

 Wet Ingredients

-Essential Oils: Essential oils are optional in the bath bombs, but they add a lovely scent to your bath.
+Essential Oils: Essential oils are optional, but they add a lovely scent to your bath.
 Feel free to skip them if you are sensitive to fragrances or make sure that you use an oil that is safe for use on the skin.
 I have chosen to use Orange essential oil in this recipe, but you can use any oil you wish.
 Lavender or Tea Tree oil would be wonderful.

 Coconut Oil: Coconut Oil is the liquid that will hold the bath bombs together.
 Warm it so that it is a liquid.
 You can also use Almond oil.